singchia/singchia.github.io/_posts/2017-11-25-An-Introduction-Of-Hierarchical-Timing-Wheels.md

 ![](/img/timingwheels/ticking8.jpg)

 #### ticking 24
-Two ticks set in ticking 8 fired, one of them ended and another one be set into lower wheel.
+Two ticks set at ticking 8 fired, one of them ended and another one be set into lower wheel.
 ![](/img/timingwheels/ticking24.jpg)

 #### ticking 27